rafterjs/rafter/README.md

 ## Dependency injection

-With the advent of `RequireJs`, dependency injection (DI) had largely been thrown by the way side in favor of requiring / importing all your dependencies in Node.
-This meant that your dependencies were hard coded in each file, resulting in code that was not easily unit testable, nor replicable without rewrites.
+With the advent of `RequireJs`, dependency injection (DI) had largely been thrown by the wayside in favor of requiring / importing all your dependencies.
+This meant that your dependencies were hard coded in each file, resulting in code that was not easily unit tested, nor replicable without rewrites.

 eg.